ProgrammerNomad/Multi-Currency-Switcher-for-WooCommerce/README.md

 A WooCommerce plugin for multi-currency switching, designed to maximize international sales by allowing customers to view and pay in their local currency.

 ## Features
-- Add and manage unlimited currencies.
+- Add and manage unlimited currencies with a clean, intuitive interface
-- Automatic exchange rate updates via API (e.g., European Central Bank).
+- Automatic exchange rate updates via API (e.g., European Central Bank)
-- Manual exchange rate input for full control.
+- Manual exchange rate input for full control
-- Geolocation-based currency display.
+- Geolocation-based currency detection for automatic currency switching
-- Customizable currency format (symbol position, separators, decimals).
+- Customizable currency format (symbol position, separators, decimals)
-- Disable specific payment methods for certain currencies.
+- Payment gateway restrictions for specific currencies
-- Sticky currency converter widget.
+- Sticky currency converter widget with customizable position
+- Consistent admin interface with intuitive navigation tabs
-- Shortcodes, Gutenberg blocks, and Elementor widgets for currency switcher placement.
+- Shortcodes for flexible currency switcher placement
-- Product page currency switcher.
-- Manual price setting for products in different currencies.
+- Product-specific pricing in different currencies
-- Multi-currency options for shipping costs and coupons.
+- Memory-optimized cart calculations for better performance
+- Responsive design that works on all devices

 ## Installation
-1. Download the plugin.
+1. Download the plugin
-2. Upload it to your WordPress site via the Plugins menu.
+2. Upload it to your WordPress site via the Plugins menu
-3. Activate the plugin.
+3. Activate the plugin
-4. Configure settings in the "Currency Switcher" menu in the WordPress admin dashboard.
+4. Configure settings in the "Currency Switcher" menu in the WordPress admin dashboard

 ## Usage

+### **Basic Configuration**
+1. Navigate to Currency Switcher > General Settings to configure default options
+2. Go to Currency Switcher > Currencies to enable currencies and set exchange rates
+3. Use Currency Switcher > Style Settings to customize the appearance

-### **Currency Switcher**
+### **Currency Management**
-- Use the shortcode `[multi_currency_switcher]` to display the currency switcher anywhere on your site.
-- A sticky widget is automatically displayed on the right side of the screen for easy access.
+- Enable/disable currencies from the Currencies tab
+- Set exchange rates manually or update automatically
+- Configure decimal places, thousand separators, and symbol positions

 ### **Geolocation**
-- The plugin automatically detects the user's location and displays prices in their local currency.
+- Enable automatic currency detection based on visitor location
+- Set fallback currency for when geolocation fails

 ### **Payment Gateway Restrictions**
-- Configure payment restrictions for specific currencies in the admin settings.

-### **Product Page Currency Switcher**
-- A currency switcher is displayed on product pages, allowing users to view prices in different currencies.

-### **Manual Price Setting**
+- Control which payment methods are available for each currency
+- Disable specific gateways for certain currencies to avoid processing fees

+### **Style Customization**
+- Customize colors for currency switcher elements
+- Configure sticky widget position (left, right, top, bottom)
+- Set text colors, background colors, and border styles

+### **Product-Specific Pricing**
-- Set product prices manually for each currency in the WooCommerce product edit page.
+- Set product prices manually for each currency in the product edit page

-### **Shipping Costs**
-- Shipping costs are dynamically adjusted based on the selected currency.
+- Override automatic currency conversion for specific products

-### **Coupons**
+### **Shortcode Usage**
-- Set coupon values for each currency in the WooCommerce coupon settings.
+- Use `[multi_currency_switcher]` to display the currency switcher anywhere on your site
+- Additional parameters available for customization: `[multi_currency_switcher style="buttons" title="Select Currency"]`

+## Performance Considerations
+- The plugin includes memory optimization for cart calculations
+- Caching is implemented for exchange rates to improve performance
+- Product prices are cached to minimize database queries

+## Troubleshooting
+- If you encounter memory issues, increase your PHP memory limit to at least 256MB
+- For issues with currency display, clear your WooCommerce cache
+- Check the debug log for detailed error messages if you encounter problems

 ## Author
 Created by [ProgrammerNomad](https://github.com/ProgrammerNomad).